MUSEUM OF THE ORIGINS OF MAN

 -

-Geometric engravings on bone in the lower Paleolithic (from Fig. F24).
+Geometric engravings on bone of lower Paleolithic (from Fig. F24).

 Geometric engravings on bone in the middle Paleolithic (Fig. F26).